 Following the consummation of this offering, we will adopt an "opt-out" dividend reinvestment plan that provides for reinvestment of our dividends and other distributions on behalf of our shareholders if such shareholder fails to "opt-out" of the plan.
 Shareholders that opt in to our dividend reinvestment plan will receive dividends that are payable in part in our shares.
 Shareholders receiving such dividends will be required to include the full amount of the dividend as ordinary income (or as long-term capital gain or qualified dividend income to the extent such distribution is properly reported as such) to the extent of our current and accumulated earnings and profits for U.S. federal income tax purposes.
 For individuals, the top marginal U.S. federal income tax rate applicable to ordinary income is 37%.
 To the extent distributions paid by us to non-corporate shareholders (including individuals) are attributable to dividends from U.S. corporations and certain qualified foreign corporations, such "qualified dividends" may be subject to U.S. federal income tax imposed at a rate of 20%.
-However, it is anticipated that distributions of our net capital gains (which is generally our realized net long-term capital gains in excess of realized net short-term capital losses) properly reported by us as "capital gain dividends" will be taxable to a U.S. shareholder as long-term capital gains currently at a maximum U.S. federal income tax rate of 20%.
+However, it is anticipated that distributions paid by us will generally not be attributable to qualified dividends and, therefore, generally will not qualify for such preferential U.S. federal income tax rate.
+Distributions of our net capital gains (which is generally our realized net long-term capital gains in excess of realized net short-term capital losses) properly reported by us as

+"capital gain dividends" will be taxable to a U.S. shareholder as long-term capital gains currently at a maximum U.S. federal income tax rate of 20%.